Why the Latest Gun Debate Already Sounds Stale

 The Supreme Court has ruled on several occasions that no right is absolute, however.
 Even free speech has its limits.
 In Schenck v.
 United States (1919), Supreme Court justice Oliver Wendell Holmes wrote that “the most stringent protection of free speech would not protect a man falsely shouting fire in a theater and causing a panic.”
 So, should the Second Amendment be regulated such that it would make it impossible for Paddock to buy 33 guns in the span of a single year, as well as all the hundreds (probably more like thousands) of rounds of ammunition?

-This is where “well regulated” can come in an complicate things for the purists on either side.
+This is where “well regulated” can come in and complicate things for the purists on either side.

 guns out of the hands of criminals and restrict gun ownership of law abiding